ignaciolinari/beyond-the-cutoff/docs/reports/pairwise_evaluation_results.md

 - **Base+RAG** (`rag_baseline_0p5b`): Qwen 0.5B base model with RAG retrieval
 - **FT-RAG+RAG** (`hybrid_science_0p5b_rag_trained`): Qwen 0.5B fine-tuned on RAG examples, with RAG retrieval

-Using Gemini 3 Pro as the judge, we evaluated **154 head-to-head comparisons** across scientific Q&A tasks based on recent arXiv papers (post-training cutoff).
+Using Gemini 3 Pro as the primary judge, we evaluated **154 head-to-head comparisons** across scientific Q&A tasks based on recent arXiv papers (post-training cutoff).
+A replication study using Qwen 2.5 8B is included separately.

 ### Key Finding

-**FT-RAG+RAG shows a modest advantage (54.9% win rate) but the difference is not statistically significant (p=0.35).**
+**FT-RAG+RAG shows a modest advantage (54.9% win rate) but the difference is not statistically significant (p=0.35).** The evidence is insufficient to conclude that fine-tuning provides a meaningful improvement for this task.

 ---